 Source: CBL annual report 2023

-As presented above, rubber exports noted a slight increase of nearly 7% due to the rise of rubber prices in the international market.
+As presented above, rubber exports noted a slight increase of nearly 7% - despite declining production volumes - due to the rise of rubber prices in the international market.
 In contrast, crude palm oil exports noted a 24% decrease in value that is due to the sharp drop in the global price by 30.5% between 2022 and 2023.

 According to the in-scope extractive companies, exports totaled US$ 188 million as shown in the table below: